BERT Goes Shopping: Comparing Distributional Models for Product Representations: Prod2BERT

 \subsection{Training Objective}

-Similar to~\citet{Liu2019RoBERTaAR} and~\citet{Sun2019BERT4RecSR}, we train ProdBERT from scratch with the MLM objective.
-A random portion of the tokens (i.e., the product IDs) in the original sequence is chosen for possible replacements with the~\textit{MASK} token; and the masked version of the sequence is fed into the model as input.
+Similar to~\citet{Liu2019RoBERTaAR,Sun2019BERT4RecSR}, we train Prod2BERT from scratch with the MLM objective.
+A random portion of the tokens (i.e., the product IDs) in the original sequence are chosen for possible replacements with the~\textit{MASK} token; and the masked version of the sequence is fed into the model as input: Figure~\ref{fig:training} shows qualitatively the relevant data transformations, from the original shopping session, to the telemetry data, to the final masking sequence.
 The target output sequence is exactly the original sequence without any masking, thus the training objective is to predict the original value of the masked tokens, based on the context provided by their surrounding unmasked tokens.
 The model learns to minimize categorical cross-entropy loss, taking into account only the predicted masked tokens, i.e. the output of the non-masked tokens is discarded for back-propagation.